-In the context of the certificate login module, the users.properties file consists of a list of properties of the form, userName=StringifiedSubjectDN.
+In the context of the certificate login module, the users.properties file consists of a list of properties of the form, UserName=StringifiedSubjectDN.
 For example, to define the users, system, user, and guest, you could create a file like the following:

-'''

-system=CN=system, O=Progress, C=US
+system=CN=system,0=Progress,C=US

-user=CN=humble user, O=Progress, C=US
+user=CN=humble user,0=Progress,C=US

-guest=CN=anon, O=Progress, C=DE

-'''
+guest=CN=anon,0=Progress,C=DE

 Each username is mapped to a subject DN, encoded as a string (where the string encoding is specified by RFC 2253).
-For example, the system username is mapped to the cn=system, o=progress, c=us subject DN.
+For example, the system username is mapped to the CN=system, 0=Progress, C=US subject DN.
 When performing authentication, the plug-in extracts the subject DN from the received certificate, converts it to the standard string format, and compares it with the subject DNs in the users.properties file by testing for string equality.
 Consequently, you must be careful to ensure that the subject DNs appearing in the users.properties file are an exact match for the subject DNs extracted from the user certificates.

 Note: Technically, there is some residual ambiguity in the DN string format.
-For example, the domaincomponent attribute could be represented in a string either as the string, DC, or as the OID, 0.9.2342.19200300.100.1.25.
+For example, the domainComponent attribute could be represented in a string either as the string, Dc , or as the OID, 0.9.2342.19200300.100.1.25 .
 Normally, you do not need to worry about this ambiguity.
 But it could potentially be a problem, if you changed the underlying implementation of the Java security layer.